Try it free

 • The data generation of carbon emissions must be active to allow generating public pricing cloud costs.
 You can activate it in the app's settings.

 • You need instrumented hosts with OneAgent and cloud vendor monitoring configured.
 The calculation of public price list costs requires the collection of metadata from a host as the cloud provider, cloud region, and the type of instance configured in the cloud vendor.
 This information is provided by configuring the cloud vendor monitoring for the hosts to be monitored with OneAgent.
-For more information, see Ingest data.
+For more information, see Ingest data into Dynatrace.

 • Enable External requests to the cloud vendors where the hosts are running to collect public price lists into Grail.